Garage Exhaust Fan Installation – Step by Step Guide

 Credit: justmeasuringup

-When you cut a hole in the wall, you should make sure that the exterior side is waterproof.
+After cutting a hole in the wall, make sure that the exterior side is waterproof.
 To prevent water from penetrating the siding, J channels need to be installed.
-In this way, a frame could be built around the vent, overlapping the siding and protecting the edges.
-The following picture shows 4 pieces of J channel cut to create the vent frame:
+A frame can be built around the vent, overlapping the siding and protecting the edges.
+The following picture shows four pieces of J channel cut to create the vent frame:

 garage exhaust fan installation